Here are some Frequently Asked Questions in case anyone cares:

 What’s Your View of Economics In General?

-Many elements of mainstream economics remain excessively theoretical in my opinion.
+Many elements of mainstream economics remain excessively theoretical in my opinion and don’t focus enough on the operational nature of things.
 That said, I certainly don’t reject mainstream econ.
 There’s a lot of good and bad in both heterodox and mainstream econ.
 I tend to think that the two sides overlook the good in the other and in doing so reject quite a bit of useful content.
 As such, I wouldn’t describe myself as being aligned with any single “brand” of economics as I take many understandings from the different schools.
 I do tend to lean towards the Post-Keynesians in many of my views, but I am not a Post-Keynesian in the sense that a proper Post-Keynesian economist might think.
 Therefore, I am essentially an economic independent.

 What are Your Political Leanings?